-The sixth plea of the Appellant concerning the IUCLID platform
+The fifth plea of the Appellant concerning the IUCLID platform

-74. The Appellant submits that it did not have the possibility 'to adequately describe a [weight of evidence] approach using studies from different endpoints in the current IUCLID system'.
+75. The Appellant submits that it did not have the possibility 'to adequately describe a [weight of evidence] approach using studies from different endpoints in the current IUCLID system'.
 The Appellant submits that the text of the claimed weight of evidence adaptation was entered as an endpoint summary under Section 7.8 of IUCLID entitled 'toxicity to reproduction'.
 In essence, the Appellant submits that it conformed to the criteria laid down in Section 1.2 of Annex XI but that IUCLID prevented it from presenting the evidence from other endpoints to support a weight of evidence adaptation for the PNDT endpoint.

-75. The Agency argues that it is technically possible for the Appellant, using different IUCLID endpoints, to flag one study as a main study and other studies as supportive studies for a weight of evidence adaptation.
+76. The Agency argues that it is technically possible for the Appellant, using different IUCLID endpoints, to flag one study as a main study and other studies as supportive studies for a weight of evidence adaptation.
 The Agency adds that the Appellant did not contact the Agency's Helpdesk in order to get assistance and that there was no technical problem preventing the Appellant from presenting a weight of evidence adaptation for the PNDT endpoint using studies on other endpoints.

-- The Board of Appeal observes that the Appellant, in its answers to the questions of the 76.
-Board of Appeal as to which part of the Appellant's registration dossier contained an explicit proposal for a weight of evidence adaptation, answered that f{t} be plain text of the [weight of evidence] approach entered into the IUCLID endpoint summary of 7.8 "toxicity to reproduction" is virtually identical to the Appellant's comments of 20 June 2013 on the Agency's Draft Decision, submitted as Annex I to the Notice of Appeal'.
-As the Board of Appeal has already observed in paragraph 47 above, the Appellant's comments on the Draft Decision and update to its registration dossier do not contain an explicit proposal for a weight of evidence adaptation but were used to further justify the Appellant's claimed Column 2 adaptation.
-The Board of Appeal has already found that the Agency could not be expected to assess an adaptation if it was not explicitly claimed.
-If the Appellant did indeed notice structural faults in the IUCLID system that prevented it from presenting a weight of evidence adaptation, it did not flag such a problem nor report it to the Agency before the present appeal and therefore failed to act in a diligent and prudent manner (see Case A-020-2013, Ullrich Biodiesel GmbH, Decision of the Board of Appeal of 13 November 2014, paragraph 28). - 77.
-The Appellant's sixth plea is rejected and the present appeal must therefore be dismissed in its entirety.
+- 77. As the Board of Appeal has already observed in paragraph 56 above, the Appellant's registration dossier did not contain an explicit claim for a weight of evidence adaptation but rather a Column 2 adaptation.
+The Board of Appeal has already found that the Agency could not therefore be expected to have assessed any other adaptation that was not explicitly claimed.
+The Board of Appeal adds that if the Appellant did indeed notice structural faults in the IUCLID system that prevented it from presenting a weight of evidence adaptation, it did not flag such a problem nor report it to the Agency before the present appeal and therefore failed to act in a diligent and prudent manner (see Case A-020-2013, Ullrich Biodiesel GmbH, Decision of the Board of Appeal of 13 November 2014, paragraph 28). - 78.
+The Board of Appeal therefore rejects the Appellant's fifth plea and the appeal must therefore be dismissed in its entirety.